Kristina01111000/Drws_site/README.md

 everything to do with dr w's wordpress site

  HE CANNOT LOGIN, GETS ERROR 406, THERE IS AN ISSUE WITH SHORTCODES?
 OR SOMETHING ELSE?
- SERVER NOW RESPONDING TOO SLOW TO GO TO SITE
+ SERVER NOW RESPONDING TOO SLOW TO GO TO SITE --> got in turned off redirect, stopped plugins, still can't login

  Hours worked 16 may to 16 june: 16 ->  recieved